 Analog delay types like tape delays are still used by some artists and producers today.
 Some prefer the vintage authenticity of these sounds, especially for guitar recording.
 Fortunately, for those who like to keep it simple, companies like Boss and Roland have created digital tape delay effects.
 These effects mimic with great accuracy the delay sounds created by actual tape delays.
 There are also tape delay plug-ins present in most DAWs like Logic Pro, and in amp modeler software.
 All these digital delays essentially do the same thing analog delays do, but more reliably and with easier manipulation.

-2. Looping Delay
+2. Looping Delay Effect

-The digital era made delay usage simpler, more effective, and allowed for even more experimentation.
+The digital era made the delay effect usage simpler, more effective, and allowed for even more experimentation.
 With digital technology, some artists can capture the sound of an entire band all by themselves.
 This can be achieved by sampling instruments, of course.
 But for those seeking a more improvisational performance, looping is a helpful tool.

 Like any other delay type, looping records the audio being sent to it and plays it back.
 Unlike other delay types, however, looping doesn’t allow the sound to decay.
 Rather, it plays the audio back on a continuous loop.
 This loop can be manually altered, stored, overridden, or deleted.
 For live performance, multiple loops can be stored and played over one another, allowing just one musician to create several sounds in concert with one another.